vojha-code/Python-MATLAB-Communication/README.md

 # Python MATLAB Communication
-This  project package connects Python to MATLAB and vice-versa
+This  project package connects Python with MATLAB and vice-versa

 It featers three functionalities.